mganss/CheckboxColumn/README.md

 # A checkbox column for Thunderbird

-Adds a custom column to the Thunderbird's messages list (thread tree), making it easier to select multiple messages on devices with a touchscreen display.
+Adds a custom column to Thunderbird's messages list (thread tree), making it easier to select multiple messages on devices with a touchscreen display.
 You can toggle the selection status of a row by clicking/tapping the :white_circle:.
 By default, the row height is increased to reduce potential tapping errors.
 This can be turned off in the extension's settings.